50 euro note: Changes

-Notes printed before November 2003 bear the signature of the first president of the European Central Bank, Wim Duisenberg.
-He was succeeded on 1 November 2003 by Jean-Claude Trichet, whose signature appears on issues from November 2003 to March 2012.
-Notes issued after March 2012 bear the signature of the third president of the European Central Bank, incumbent Mario Draghi.
+Notes printed before November 2003 bear the signature of the first President of the European Central Bank, Wim Duisenberg, who was replaced on 1 November 2003 by Jean-Claude Trichet, whose signature appears on issues from November 2003 to March 2012.
+Notes issued from March 2012 to July 2020 bear the signature of the third President, Mario Draghi.
+Notes issued since July 2020 bear the signature of the fourth President, Christine Lagarde.